 That shows up everywhere.
 In sales teams that want coaching without reliving every awkward pause.
 In customer teams that need continuity rather than memory.
 In writers and researchers who care about phrasing and nuance.
 Founders who would rather run the business than reconstruct conversations after the fact.
 And yes, even in Dungeons and Dragons sessions where nobody wants to argue about what happened three turns ago.

-At this point, reading will only get you so far. tl;dv makes sense once you try it in a few real meetings, whether it sits alongside another tool or is the first one you use, and realise you no longer have to keep everything in your head.
+At this point, reading will only get you so far. tl;dv makes sense once you try it in a few real meetings, whether it sits alongside another tool or is the first one you use, and realize you no longer have to keep everything in your head.

 Try it, poke at it, ask it unhinged questions, bend it to fit how you work.
 The worst case is you get a few decent summaries for free.
 The more likely outcome is that you stop doing half the invisible admin you did not realize was draining your time.

+Get started with tl;dv, free.
 That alone is usually worth it.

 FAQs About tl;dv